shivam2003-dev/made_for_ml/docs/chapters/02_learning_paradigms.md

 ### Pitfall: Confusing Problem Types

 Using classification algorithms for regression problems (or vice versa) leads to poor performance.
 Always match the algorithm to the problem type.

+!!! danger "Common Mistake"
+    **Don't do this**:
+    - Using logistic regression for continuous outputs (it outputs probabilities, not continuous values)
+    - Using regression for classification (rounding predictions doesn't work well)
+    - Treating ordinal data as nominal (loses ordering information)

+    **Always**: Check your output space $Y$ first, then choose appropriate algorithms.

 ## Practice Exercises